Nestpebble/femtofox/Getting_started.md

  4. TBC
  5. TBC

-The Femtofox Pro has all the same features as the CE, plus a few features that only make sense when ordered at scale [Insert link].
 If you require a large quantity of Femtofox boards, please get in touch.

 ### Operating System

- 1. Download the latest image of Foxbuntu from the releases [link] and extract from the zip file.
+ 1. Download the latest image of Foxbuntu from the releases [link] and extract from the 7z file with [7z program].
- 2. Use an image flashing tool such as [Balena Etcher] to flash the image to a suitable SD card.
+ 2. Use an image flashing tool such as [Balena Etcher] to flash the image to a suitable SD card (see [supported hardware]).
  Note that the image will not appear bootable to Etcher, but will be functional in use.
  3. Insert the SD card into the reader of the Femtofox